For the purposes of this document, the terms and definitions given in OPC 10000-1, OPC 10000-3, OPC 10000-4, OPC 10000-13 and the following apply.

 structured data stored in a history collection where parts of the structure are used to uniquely identify the data within the data collection

 Note 1 to entry: Most historical data applications assume only one current value per timestamp.
 Therefore, the timestamp of the data is considered the unique identifier for that value.
-Some data or meta data such as Annotations may permit multiple values to exist at a single timestamp.
+Some data or meta data such as Annotations can permit multiple values to exist at a single timestamp.
 In such cases the Server would use one or more parameters of the StructuredHistoryData entry to uniquely identify each element within the history collection.
 Annotations are examples of StructuredHistoryData.

 DAData Access